sebastienwindal/FRDStravaClient/Readme.md

 ## The test App

-This is an ugly, quick and dirty app, done for testing purpose only.
+This is a quick and dirty app done for testing purpose only.
 Copy and paste at your own risk.

-To be able to run it:
+To run it:
-* register you own app with Strava
+* register an app with Strava
-* run the demo app, the app will install its settings bundle to the settings.
+* run the demo app, it will install its settings bundle to the system settings.
-* open the demo app settings from the iPhone/Simulator global settings and configure client ID, secret and callback domain of your strava app:
+* open the demo app settings from the iPhone/Simulator global settings and configure client ID, secret and callback domain of your Strava app:

 ![Demo app config](screenshots/demoappconfig.png)